Last Updated on June 29, 2023 by Tim Wells

 Both are 4K HDR ready and support Dolby Vision and HDR10.

 There’s no difference in audio performance.
-Each supports Dolby Audio (Dolby Digital, Dolby Digital Plus, Dolby Atmos) and DTS-X surround sound.
+Each NVIDIA Shield supports Dolby Atmos, Dolby Digital, Dolby Digital Plus, and DTS-X surround sound.

 The operating system is the same, too.
 All versions of the NVIDIA Shield continue to receive system updates.
 Everyone is running Android TV 11 with Chromecast 4K built-in.